Platform9-Community/db/postgres/README.md

 # PostGres deployment on Platform9 Managed Kubernetes/Platform9 Managed Kubernetes Free Tier

 This post will demonstrate how to deploy Postgres database on a Kubernetes cluster.
-It has bee verified on a PMK/PMKFT cluster but should be valid for any Kubernetes cluster.
+It has been verified on a PMK/PMKFT cluster but should be valid for any Kubernetes cluster.
 For the sake of simplicity, we will be using a hostPath volume but you can choose any storageClass you have deployed in the cluster.